Claiming Housing Benefit

 - delay reporting a change

-They'll expect you to repay an overpayment and may deduct it from other benefits you get.
+They'll expect you to repay an overpayment and might take it off other benefits you get.

 Evidence about a change in circumstances

 When you report a change in circumstances, the Housing Executive might need to see evidence.
 You might need to give them: